hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 Set "Filters update interval" to 1 hour and click the green "Save" button.
 This list updates about every 6 hours.

+## Suggestions

+Do you have a new host list you'd like to suggest?

+Please first check that the list does not already exist in : https://raw.githubusercontent.com/hl2guide/Filterlist-for-AdGuard/master/filter_list_URLs.txt

+Then create a new GitHub issue with the prefix "[add host list]" if it's new.

 ## Credits ☺️

 Full credit for the actual blocking ability goes to original list creators and maintainers.